How to access your personal data under the GDPR

 You have the right to have your data erased, without undue delay, if one of the following grounds applies:

-- Where your personal data are is longer necessary in relation to the purpose for which it was collected or processed.
+- Where your personal data is no longer necessary in relation to the purpose for which it was collected or processed.

 - Where you withdraw your consent to the processing and there is no other lawful basis for processing the data.